Clinical COVID-19 (Coronavirus Disease 2019)

 Note: If VTM is unavailable UTM, Amies, or sterile RNAse free Saline or PBS may be substituted.

-Note: If you do not have standard VTM collection kits they are available for order from the SEOC distribution center (see below).
+Note: If you do not have VTM collection kits they are available for order from WSLH (limited) or from the SEOC distribution center (see below).

 Note: The CDC has a protocol for making your own VTM. https://www.cdc.gov/coronavirus/2019-ncov/downloads/Viral-Transport-Medium.pdf